HackYourFuture-CPH/Guide-IT/README.md

 For theming, use the file `src/client/theme.css`.
 Theming covers everything related to the visual presentation of the site that needs to be re-used often.
 That means colors, borders, paddings, shadows, etc.

+Remember to check [the mockup](https://www.figma.com/file/s6re6vnutK1fK1iJIsH6fE/GUIDE-IT-MARCH-25TH?node-id=0%3A1) to extract the styles for the project.

 ### 🧱 Component styling

 Components should always have a unique CSS class to make it easy to apply styles and styles.
 For example the "label" component should have a class "label".
 To easily concatenate different classes or apply classes conditionally, use the `classnames` npm package.
 Example of a label component that has a class "label" and will receive additional classes as props: